dwrtc/dwrtc/docs/util.md

 ## TomP2P Extension Classes

-To easier work with TomP2P's Futures in Kotlin, we developed a few extension classes.
+To easier work with TomP2P's Futures in Kotlin, this projects includes a few extension classes.

 They are documented in place, but need this bit of documentation to tie them all together

 Note, that all these classes employ TomP2P semantics.
 Think of these as a very thin layer upon TomP2P.
 E.g., a failure is only raised when no connection can be made.
 An empty response is no failure to TomP2P.
-To work more nicely with those responses, have a look at our higher-level [Future] classes.
+To work more nicely with those responses, have a look at the higher-level [Future] classes.

 `BaseFuture` extension classes: these work on all Futures that TomP2P returns